OHDSI/TheBookOfOhdsi/NetworkResearch.md

 ## Summary

+\BeginKnitrBlock{rmdsummary}
-\BeginKnitrBlock{rmdsummary}<div class="rmdsummary">- An OHDSI study becomes an OHDSI Network study when it is run across multiple CDMs at different institutions.
+- An OHDSI study becomes an OHDSI Network study when it is run across multiple CDMs at different institutions.
 - OHDSI network studies are open to all.
 Anyone can lead a network study.
 Anyone with an OMOP compliant database may opt to participate and contribute results.
 - Need help running a network study?
 Consult with the OHDSI Study Nurture Committee to help design and execute your study.
 - **Sharing is caring.** All study documentation, code and results are published on the OHDSI GitHub or in an R Shiny application.
 Study leads are invited to present their research at OHDSI events.

-</div>\EndKnitrBlock{rmdsummary}
+\EndKnitrBlock{rmdsummary}